arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureMediaServices/HOL.md

 1. Press any key to close the console application when it shows that the publishing is completed.

-1. Go to the portal and then to the **Content** section of your Media Services subscription.
+1. Go to the Windows Azure Management Portal and then to the **Content** section of your Media Services subscription.

 	![The portal showing the assets processed by the console app](Images/portal-showing-the-assets-processed-by-the-console-app.png?raw=true "The portal showing the assets processed by the console app")